General information

 Regular adoption

-A child can be put up for adoption when their biological parents have signed a general consent to adoption.
+A child can be put up for adoption when their parents of origin have signed a general consent to adoption.

-• be open to helping the child find their biological parents, if that is what the child decides to do;
+- be open to helping the child find their parents of origin, if that is what the latter decides to do;

-• be open to meeting the biological parents if the latter indicate this intention when signing the general consent to adoption.
+- be open to meeting the parents of origin if the latter indicates this intention when signing the general consent to adoption.

 Adoptive families will automatically be assigned to a social worker until the end of the legal adoption process.

-A child whose chances of returning home are slim can be taken in by a permanent foster family.
+A child whose chances of returning home are slim can be taken in by a mixed bank foster family.
 The child may eventually be adopted.

-The parents in a permanent foster home must agree to:
+The parents in a mixed bank foster family home must agree to:

-• allow contact between the child and their biological parents for as long as ordered by the Court of Québec’s Youth Division.
+- allow contact between the child and their parents of origin for as long as ordered by the Court of Québec’s Youth Division.

 What are the steps involved?